frederikwilde/python-profile-processing/README.md

 This package helps when we want to create multiple profiles and extract data from each of them.
 Profile stats is a simple wrapper around the built-in `pstats.Stats` class in Python.

+## Installation
+The package can be locally pip installed via `pip install -e path/to/python-profile-processing`.

+## Usage
 Just as with `pstats.Stats`, the wrapping class `ProfileStats` can be instantiated by simply passing the file path.